-If your logo didn’t appear with your content, could your audience identify the content as coming from your brand?
-Would someone viewing your content on different channels know it all came from the same brand?
+If your logo didn’t appear with your content, could your audience identify it as coming from your brand?
+Would someone viewing your content on multiple channels know it all came from the same brand?

-If you’re not careful, you can end up with a random assortment of voices and tones in the content produced across your marketing ecosystem that doesn’t provide a consistent picture of your brand, or even use the same language consistently.
+If you’re not careful, you can end up with a random assortment of voices and tones in the content produced across your marketing ecosystem.
+The content won’t provide a consistent picture of your brand or even the same use of language.

-This inconsistent brand experience is more common as an organization grows, and is often exacerbated as external entities such as freelancers and agencies get thrown into the brand’s content-creation mix.
+This inconsistent brand experience is more common as an organization grows and often exacerbated as external entities such as freelancers and agencies get thrown into the brand’s content creation mix.

-You may be asking why a brand voice matters – isn’t it more important to work hard to make your brand sound more human?
-A brand voice, though, isn’t about the creation of a non-human voice.
-It’s about being consistent with the voice you are creating – positioning yourself as an easily identified and authoritative source for your area of expertise.
-Similarly, a consistent brand voice and vocabulary is essential to implementing localized content and intelligent content strategies effectively.
+You may ask why a brand voice matters.
+Isn’t it more important to make your content sound human?
+A brand voice, though, isn’t a non-human voice.
+It’s a consistent voice that enables your brand to be an easily identified and authoritative source in your area of expertise.
+Similarly, a consistent brand voice and vocabulary are essential to implementing localized content and intelligent content strategies effectively.

 1. Gather a representative sample of your content

-You want to cast a wide net — gather everything from videos to web pages, e-books to your social media calendar.
+Cast a wide net – gather every type of content, from videos to web pages and e-books to social media.
 Now, cast a critical eye on the content.
-Which of these examples could have come from any of your competitors?
+Which examples could have come from any of your competitors?
 Set those aside.
-Your goal is to whittle down your examples to a small group of pieces unique to your brand – examples of the brand voice you want to embody.
-Print these examples and put up on a whiteboard, grouping together pieces with a similar feel.
+Whittle your examples to a small group of pieces unique to your brand – examples of the brand voice you want to embody.
+Print and put these examples on a whiteboard, grouping together

 2. Describe your brand voice in three words

-In the same room as the whiteboard (or with the board visible to all in a virtual environment) work with your key content creators and owners of the brand identity.
-Review all the selected content as the best examples of the brand voice you want to embody.
+In the same room as the whiteboard (or with the board visible to all in a virtual environment), work with your key content creators and owners of the brand identity.
+Again, cast a wide net and invite content creators throughout your organization, including teams from PR, sales enablement, customer success, etc. Consider the whiteboard content as the best examples of the brand voice you want to embody.
 Discuss common themes across all of those pieces.
-Group the examples into three related buckets.
+Group the examples into three thematic buckets.

 If your brand was a person, how would you describe its personality to someone?
-At this point, also talk about how you would describe your competitors as people, too.
+At this point, describe your competitors as people, too.
 Is one of your competitors the class bully?
 Is another the head cheerleader?
 How do your brand’s personality traits make you different?

 Let’s create an example using these three broad traits:

-Define each one further.
-How do these characteristics show up in audience communication?
-How do they come across in the kind of content you’re creating?
-How to they appear in your focused topics?
+Define each one in detail.
+How do these characteristics show up in how you communicate with your audience?
+How do they come across in the kind of content you create?
+How do they appear in your focused topics?
 Let’s continue this example:

 - Passionate – expressive, enthusiastic, heartfelt, action-oriented